Hartley Botanic and Alitex compared for a new premium glasshouse, plus the current Gabriel Ash closure status buyers need before shortlisting.

 How much does a Hartley Botanic or Alitex greenhouse cost?

-Both are bespoke five-figure purchases, and the base is extra.
-Alitex publishes example starting prices, the Hidcote from about £11,250 including VAT and the Tatton from £19,500 for the structure, while Hartley quotes from a brochure after a call.
-On both, the masonry base, flooring, site prep, and assembly are additional, so the finished project runs well above the glasshouse quote.
+Both are five-figure purchases, and the base is extra on both.
+Alitex publishes full prices for its National Trust range, £19,500 for the Hidcote up to £55,600 for the Ickworth as of August 2026, including VAT, delivery, and installation in mainland England and Wales, while Hartley quotes from a brochure after a call.
+On both, the masonry base, flooring, and site prep are additional, so the finished project runs above the list price.
+The full Alitex ladder and the US Kew Collection figures are in what an Alitex actually costs.
 Budget the whole project, not the structure alone.

 Does the price include the base and foundation?